 Cosmetic surgery is commonly viewed as an elective treatment.
 This is not always the case, however.
-Some patients seeking cosmetic surgery have been the victims of an accident or another trauma.
+Some patients seeking cosmetic surgery in Dallas have been the victims of an accident or another trauma.
 Facial scarring and other disfigurements are not only uncomfortable, but also provide a reminder of the traumatic event, which can lead to emotional issues down the line.
 For those patients, these procedures are merely an element of the medical treatment they require to heal.

 Facial Scar Treatment